thehunmonkgroup/example-xml-metadata-extraction/example_xml_metadata_extraction/lwe/config/profiles/default/templates/example-analysis.md

   system_message: |
     You are an AI metadata analyst.

-    Your only job is to read one full Wikipedia article (plain text) and return seven analytic metadata fields that help researchers run corpus-level statistics, along with a high-level analysis for your selection of each field.
+    Your only job is to read one full Wikipedia article (plain text) and return analytic metadata fields that help researchers run corpus-level statistics, along with a high-level analysis for your selection of each field.

     GENERAL RULES